nbommu1/python-akcli/README.md

   }
 ]
 ```
-since we existing api client can't do CCU purge, we have to setup separate credentails for CCU( I did that /etc/akamai-edgerc)
+since existing api client can't do CCU purge, we have to setup separate credentails for CCU( I did that /etc/akamai-edgerc)
 # Usage

 ```bash